 There are more than 100 different species of trees living and thriving in Gatlinburg and throughout the Smoky Mountain region.
 Each of these species is native to the area, and they all change color, but at different times depending on where they grow in the region.

-Here is a handy guide to tell you more about which tree species may be changing colors when you arrive in Gatlinburg to view the smoky mountains fall colors:
+Here is a handy guide to tell you more about which tree species may be changing colors when you arrive in Gatlinburg to view the Smoky Mountain fall colors:

 The neatest part about this transitional time is that the colors of the autumn leaves will continue to change and transform as the season continues.
 So where the highest elevation trees may start off with a transformation to red leaves, they may progress to orange and then to gold and then to burnished magenta before they fall.
 The same process will begin at the middle and lower elevations, creating a sort of “foliage in the round” event as each elevation’s stands of trees picks up where the one just above leaves off.